-Early Childhood Education, Associate of Applied Science
+Early Childhood Education, AAS

-Early childhood educators have the opportunity to have a significant impact on children's lives, using their knowledge and skills to help children explore, learn, and interpret the world around them.
+Early childhood educators have the opportunity to have a significant impact on children's lives, using their knowledge and skills to help children explore, learn and interpret the world around them.
 The early years of a child's life set the stage, and much of what he or she learns and experiences during this time shapes his or her world in ways that can last a lifetime.